On this page

 - the rationale provided by the licence holder (for example, if the positive trend in the results was a true trend or if the positive test results were due to delays between the identification of the trend, completion of the root cause analysis, implementation of corrective actions, and verification of their effectiveness)

-- if the licence holder conducted a systematic review of their PCP that includes reviewing changes to operations such as changes in facilities, equipment, personnel and procedures (for example, feed withdrawal, line speed, sanitary dressing, contamination control, antimicrobial intervention) which may affect adequacy of pathogen reduction and controls in case of PRMP or adequacy of process verification and controls in case of PVMP
+- if the licence holder conducted a systematic review of their PCP that includes reviewing changes to operations such as changes in facilities, equipment, personnel and procedures (for example, feed withdrawal, line speed, sanitary dressing, contamination control, antimicrobial intervention) which may affect adequacy of pathogen reduction and controls in case of PRMP or adequacy of process verification and controls in case of PMMP and PVMP

-Note: The process controls and consequently the pathogen reduction process is expected to have some instances when the process is out of control.
+Note: the process controls and consequently the pathogen reduction process is expected to have some instances when the process is out of control.
 Positive trends of such instances indicate a strong likelihood of serious shortcomings in the licence holder's PCP(s) for the class of the product sampled (for example, process control, monitoring, corrective action implementation, verification).

 6.3 Communicate the inspection results